On the small prime factors of a non-deficient number

-We will write $h(n) = \sigma(n)/n$.
+We will write $h(n) = \frac{\sigma(n)}{n}$.
 Note that $h(n)$ is frequently called the {\emph{abundancy}} of $n$, but it has also been referred in the literature as the {\emph{abundancy index}} of $n$ as well as just the {\emph{index}} of $n$.
-Note that a number is perfect if and only if $h(n) =2$, is abundant if and only $h(n)>2$, and is deficient if and only $h(n) <2$.
+A number is perfect if and only if $h(n) =2$, is abundant if and only $h(n)>2$, and is deficient if and only $h(n) <2$.